goblin-ogm/goblin/CONTRIBUTING.md

    versioning scheme we use is [Semantic Versioning](http://semver.org/).
 5. Your pull request will either be approved or feedback will be given on what needs to be fixed to get approval.
 We usually review and comment on Pull Requests within 48 hours.

+### Deploying to Pypi

+1. Ensure version number in setup.py is correct.
+Note this is updated in both the version property and the download url.
+2. Make sure any outstanding commits are pushed.
+3. If a dist/ folder exists delete it.
+4. Compile source distribution with `python setup.py sdist`
+5. Compile binary distribution with `python setup.py bdist_wheel`
+6. Check the packages for errors with `twine check dist/*`
+7. Upload to Pypi using `twine upload dist/`
+8. Create a tag for the current version such as `git tag -a v3.3,3 -m "version 3.3.3"`
+9. Push the tag
+10. Update the version in CHANGELOG.md and setup.py on master.